jgneff/openjdk/README.md

 For each of the three channels, the table above links to:

-* the branch of this repository that creates the Snap package,
+* the Snapcraft build file that creates the Snap package,
 * the release tags of the OpenJDK source code repository on GitHub, and
 * the package information and latest builds on Launchpad.